status-im/react-native-desktop-qt/docs/HowRNDesktopAppWorks.md

 There are 3 participants in react-native-desktop application:
 - Qt application
 - Bundler
-- JS server (right now called ubuntu-server, but this is subject to change)
+- JS server (right now called js-executor, but this is subject to change)

 `Qt application` - built from a project in `desktop` folder.
 When runs it establishes communication with JS server and shows appropriate UI.